Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 ## What is the average income and debt of each individual based on their desired social media platform?

 Differing from the question above, this query will show each consumer's age, desired platform, average income, and average debt while combining all duplicate values and averaging them out as both ```Average_Income``` and ```Average_Debt```.

 This result will show 141 rows.
+However for examples sake, the ```LIMIT``` function will be applied.

 [In]